-Safety and Health Program Verification Technique Employed Points Awarded 2.0 Hazard Assessment, Analysis and Control D 0 I The organization shall establish, implement, monitor, and maintain a documented policy statement, procedure(s), and/or guideline(s) for assessing, analyzing, and controlling hazards that are appropriate to the nature of the work and the levels of risk.
-2.1 Do formal hazard assessments include all aspects of company operations, including routine and non-routine aspects where work is performed?
+Safety and Health Program Verification Score Weighting Techni que Emp loyed Points Awarded 2 Hazard Assessment, Analysis and Control D 0 - 1 The organization shall establish, implement, monitor, and maintain a documented policy statement, procedure(s) and / or guideline(s) for assessing, analyzing, and controlling hazards that is appropriate to the nature of the hazards and level of risk.
+2.1 Do formal hazard assessments include all aspects of company operations, including routine and non-routine where work is performed?
 7 2.2 During hazard assessments are both existing and potential hazards identified and reported?
 3 AND 2.3 Are risks assessed/evaluated prior to work being performed?
-3 2.4 Are risks re-assessed/re-evaluated when people, equipment, material, environment or processes are changed?
-6 AND 2.5 Is the design and layout of the work area, ergonomics, machinery and processes considered in the assessments?
+3 2.4 Are risks reassessed/re-evaluated as when people, equipment, material, environment, or processes are changed?
+6 AND 2.5 Are design and layout of the work area, ergonomics, machinery, and processes considered in the assessments?
 3 2.6 Are appropriate personnel involved in the hazard assessment process?
 4 AND 2.7 Are the personnel competent to participate in the hazard assessment process?
 4 AND 2.8 Has a list of critical tasks or activities been created and/or included within the hazard assessments?
-4 2.9 Have controls been developed for identified hazards using the hierarchy of controls?
-4 c R 2.10 Are individuals/roles assigned to implement the identified controls?
-3 AND 2.11 Is there a process/timeline for indicating when the controls are implemented?
-4 C R COR [®] Total Points Possible 45 Total Poi nts Awarded 1 udit or's Comments ents are mandatory for all deficient items.
-Please label comments with the appropriate reference number.
+4 2.9 Are controls developed for identified hazards using the hierarchy of controls?
+4 0 R 2.10 Are individuals / roles assigned to implement the controls identified?
+3 AND 2.11 Is there a process / timeline for indicating when the control is implemented?
+4 0 R COR® total points possible/ awarded 45